Elao/WebProfilerExtraBundle/README.md

 #### Register the bundle in your AppKernel (`app/AppKernel.php`)

-Most of the time, we need this bundle to be only activated in the `dev` environement
+Most of the time, we need this bundle to be only activated in the `dev` environment

     [...]
     if (in_array($this->getEnvironment(), array('dev', 'test'))) {